-The game is already fun and packed with content at launch, and it's only going to get
+The game is already fun and packed with content at launch, and it should only get

 better with time.
 SC6 has no reason

-bright outlook on the future (we didn't used to have such a thing in the Arcade/PS1/PS2 days).
-This is what makes things like
+is a positive outlook on the future (us old school kids didn't always have such a convenient thing

+the Arcade/PS1/PS2 days).
+This is what makes things like DLC and "Season Passes" a

-For casual players and fans of single-player content, SoulCalibur 6 already
+For "casuals" and fans of single-player content, SoulCalibur VI already

 offers far more than the typical fighting game.
 Two story modes, a robust

-Creation mode, Gallery, and quite a bit more.
-Once you stop wasting your time
+Creation mode, Color Edit, Gallery, etc. Once you stop wasting time

-enjoying the hell out of Character Creation and making ugly (or pretty)
+enjoying the hell out of Creation mode and making ugly (or pretty)